whiskeykilo/homebridge-magichome-accessory/README.md

 # Homebridge-MagicHome-Accessory

-> ⚠️ Since I moved from `homebridge` to `Home Assistant` I will no longer work on this plugin.

 This plugin allows MagicHome single channel devices to be switched on/off and to be dimmed in HomeKit.

 ## Config